chinamike65/hugo-tuolesi/content/book5/book5en.md

 Cultivators, starting from the Jiaxing Dao, will understand all about demonic obstacles and will no longer be confused by demonic obstacles.

 Relying on the power of realizing emptiness, Jiaxingdao Bodhisattva can subdue gross afflictions and obstacles of knowledge.
-Although the obstacles to afflictions and obstacles of knowledge have not been eliminated, they will not cause troubles.
+Although the obstacles to afflictions and obstacles of knowledge have not been eliminated, they will not cause afflictions.

-If someone wants to make Bodhisattva Jiaxingdao troubled, and beats and scolds him every day, he will still be very happy and will not cause troubles.
+If someone wants to make Bodhisattva Jiaxingdao troubled, and beats and scolds him every day, he will still be very happy and will not cause afflictions.
 Even the devil of the Son of Heaven cannot hinder the Bodhisattva of Jiaxingdao.

 There is a story that many emperors and demons chatted together, and one emperor said that I have an enemy.